 Menopause and your energy levels

-- Memory lapses.
-Most women experience days when they struggle to concentrate during menopause.
+- Memory lapses: Most women experience days when they struggle to concentrate during menopause.
 A few have real frustrations with their short-term memory.
-This symptom tends to get worse later in menopause and can be a common post-menopause symptom.
+This symptom tends to worsen later in menopause and can be a common post-menopause symptom.

 Menopause and mental health